Aetolis/JishoBot/README.md

 ![](https://github.com/Aetolis/JishoBot/blob/main/figs/JishoBot_logo.png)

+**This version of JishoBot, `JishoBot_DF.py`, stores data in a normalized tabular format using pandas DataFrames.
+For the most up to date version of JishoBot, please refer to the main branch of the repository.**

 **JishoBot** is a [Discord](https://discord.com/company) bot that allows users of the popular video and text communication service to search for the definitions, translations, stroke order, etc. of Japanese words via the `?search` command.

 ![](https://github.com/Aetolis/JishoBot/blob/main/figs/embed_example.png)